-Your content is crucial to your marketing efforts.
+Your digital assets are crucial to your marketing efforts.

-Tech companies that want to leverage the benefits of creative images, video, and other media need to maintain tight control over how and where that content is used.
-Scattered and fragmented asset storage leads to lost files, expensive revisions, and innumerable lost hours spent looking for things that should be a click away.
+Tech companies naturally want to leverage their media towards marketing initiatives.
+To do so, they need to to maintain tight control over how and where their images, videos and podcasts, are used.
+Scattered and fragmented asset storage leads to lost files and expensive revisions.
+You will likely spend countless hours looking for things that should be a click away.

 Digital asset management (DAM) solutions keep marketing materials and branded content centrally-organized in a searchable, indexed database.
-This empowers organizations to deliver on their promises even when their teams are spread across multiple time zones, using different productivity platforms, and extended varying levels of access.
+This empowers organizations to work seamlessly regardless of circumstance.

 What do Digital Asset Management solutions do?

 Digital asset management platforms give companies a way to store and organize their content and content-related data in a consistent, uniform way.
-When your company deploys a DAM, it gains access to a library of its digital assets, organized in a cloud-powered, indexable database that makes it easy for employees and partners to find the assets they need.
+When your company deploys a DAM, it gains access to a library of its digital assets.
+This library will be organized in a cloud-powered, indexable database.
+This makes it easy for employees and partners to find the assets they need.

 Digital assets come in many forms.
-Even a small tech company with a modest marketing budget can create thousands of files that need to be stored, organized, and versioned accordingly every month.
+Even a small tech company with a modest marketing budget can create thousands of files.
+All of these need to be stored, organized, and versioned accordingly every month.

 These assets may include: